xcore/tool_axe/INTERNALS.rst

 - When generating code for a block the function is compiled using LLVM's fastcc calling convention to guarantee efficient tail calls.
-For each block we also generate a trapoline function that uses the standard C calling convention and calls the function for the block.
+For each block we also generate a trampoline function that uses the standard C calling convention and calls the function for the block.
 This trampoline allows the block function to be called from the dispatch loop.
 - When a block is compiled if a successor of block has already been compiled